bithacks-tech/eos/EXCHANGE_README.md

 replay the blockchain to pickup any historical activity.

 ```
- $ enunode --replay --filter_on_accounts youraccount
+ $ myeosnode --replay --filter_on_accounts youraccount
 ```

-You only need to replay once, subsequent runs of enunode should not use the replay flag or your startup times will be unnecessiarlly long.
+You only need to replay once, subsequent runs of myeosnode should not use the replay flag or your startup times will be unnecessiarlly long.

 Accepting Deposits
 -----------
-When designing this tutorial we assume that an exchange will poll `enunode` for incoming transactions and will want to know when a transfer is considered irreversible or final.
+When designing this tutorial we assume that an exchange will poll `myeosnode` for incoming transactions and will want to know when a transfer is considered irreversible or final.

-With enumivo based chains, finality of a transaction occurs once 2/3+1 of block producers have either directly or indirectly confirmed the block.
-This could take from less than a second to a couple of minutes, but either way enunode will keep you posted on the status.
+With myeosio based chains, finality of a transaction occurs once 2/3+1 of block producers have either directly or indirectly confirmed the block.
+This could take from less than a second to a couple of minutes, but either way myeosnode will keep you posted on the status.

 ## Initial Condition
 ```
-./enucli get currency balance enu.token scott ENU
+./mycleos get currency balance enu.token scott MES
-900.0000 ENU
+900.0000 MES
 ```

 We will now deposit some funds to exchange:

 ```
-./enucli transfer scott exchange "1.0000 ENU"
+./mycleos transfer scott exchange "1.0000 MES"
 executed transaction: 5ec797175dd24612acd8fc5a8685fa44caa8646cec0a87b12568db22a3df02fb  256 bytes  8k cycles
-#   enu.token <= enu.token::transfer        {"from":"scott","to":"exchange","quantity":"1.0000 ENU","memo":""}
+#   enu.token <= enu.token::transfer        {"from":"scott","to":"exchange","quantity":"1.0000 MES","memo":""}
 >> transfer
-#         scott <= enu.token::transfer        {"from":"scott","to":"exchange","quantity":"1.0000 ENU","memo":""}
+#         scott <= enu.token::transfer        {"from":"scott","to":"exchange","quantity":"1.0000 MES","memo":""}
-#      exchange <= enu.token::transfer        {"from":"scott","to":"exchange","quantity":"1.0000 ENU","memo":""}
+#      exchange <= enu.token::transfer        {"from":"scott","to":"exchange","quantity":"1.0000 MES","memo":""}
 warning: transaction executed locally, but may not be confirmed by the network yet
 ```

 This output indicates that the action "enu.token::transfer" was delivered to 3 accounts/contracts, (enu.token, scott, and exchange).
-The enumivo token standard requires that both the sender and receiver account/contract be notified of all transfer actions so those accounts can run custom logic.
+The myeosio token standard requires that both the sender and receiver account/contract be notified of all transfer actions so those accounts can run custom logic.
 At this time neither `scott` nor `exchange` has any contact set, but the transaction log still notes that they were notified.